jarcane/heresy/README.md

 Heresy
 ======

-Heresy is a BASIC-inspired functional dialect of Lisp, currently implemented as a Racket library.
+Heresy is a BASIC-inspired functional dialect of Lisp, currently implemented as a Racket library that can be loaded by ``#lang s-exp``.

 Basic Lisp primitives are provided, including a basic DEF MACRO, as well as BASIC-like control structures and definition syntax.
 The intention is to provide a dialect of Lisp with a more familiar BASIC-inspired naming scheme, for those coming from that school.
 It also serves as a playground for experimenting with how to program without mutable variables, and exploring how traditional imperative control structures like loops might otherwise prove useful in such an environment.